Juhi3921/Cozy-Bloom/README.md

 You grow flowers.
 That's basically it.

 Press space to plant, double-tap to switch tools, hold to water everything at once.
-There's a day-night cycle, weather, critters that show up when you have blooming flowers, and a little journal that tracks what you've discovered.

-I spent most of the time on the spacebar timing logic — getting tap vs double-tap vs hold vs triple-tap to feel natural took longer than I expected.
-The SVG flowers took a while too.

 ## Controls